tinacms/tinacms-site/content/docs/gatsby/markdown.md

 **The Problem**

 If a value is 'empty' from a source file, for example an empty string, Tina will delete the entire key/value pair from the file.
 This will cause Gatsby to throw a GraphQL error since it's trying to query a field that doesn't exist.
-So if you're editing in Tina and you completely delete the text from a field, you will see this error.
+So if you're editing in Tina and you completely delete the text from a field, you may see this error.

-This may not be a problem if you have a query that is running over numerous files with the same data shape.
+This may not be a problem if you have a query that is running over numerous files with a similar data shape.
 Let's say you have a collection of recipes, and they all have the same frontmatter data.
 The recipe pages are generated from a template where this query lives.
 If a key/value pair gets deleted from one recipe file, the query will still run since there are other files that still have the populated value.

 However, if you have a single source file for a page, you will run into issues because this is the only instance of the data shape.
 If the value is deleted, then GraphQL doesn't know what field it's querying.

 **The Workaround**

-To work around this we need to create either a dummy file or manually override the parse value in the field object by passing in an empty string.
+To work around this, we need to create either a dummy file or manually override the parse value in the field object by passing in an empty string.

 ### Option 1